Brian-McElroy/Advice-for-programmers/README.md

 ### Minimise coupling.
 Different parts of your code will need to talk to each other at some point and that's ok.
 Classes should have well defined public endpoint functions and everything else should be private.
-If you can delete all the code inside a class, your program probably wont work properly anymore, but if changes are nopt required in other classes, and your program still compiles and runs, then thats good, you have avoided bad coupling.
+If you can delete all the code inside a class, your program probably wont work properly anymore, but if changes are not required in other classes, and your program still compiles and runs, then thats good, you have avoided bad coupling.

 ### Fancy features.
 Avoid fancy features of the langauge if you can.